Sicily

 • The Egadi Islands: a group of islands off the coast of Sicily.
 Its 3 ports (Marettimo, Levanzo, and Favignana) are connected year-round and daily to Trapani.
 Summer routes are more frequent, taking less than an hour.
 By leaving from the port of Marsala, you can reach Favignana in about 30 minutes.
 The routes are operated by Liberty Lines and Siremar, which also provide domestic connections between the islands.

-• The Pelagie Islands: located between the coasts of Sicily and Tunisia, with the only inhabited islands being Lampedusa and Linosa.
+• The Pelagie Islands: they are located between the coasts of Sicily and Tunisia, with the only inhabited islands being Lampedusa and Linosa.
 Ferries leave from Porto Empedocle for both islands, with routes running all year.
 Siremar and Liberty Lines operate the route, with crossings to Lampedusa taking 9 hours and crossings to Linosa taking 7 hours.
 Domestic connections between Lampedusa and Linosa are also available.

 • Pantelleria and Ustica: Pantelleria and Ustica are 2 beautiful islands off the coast of Sicily that do not belong to an archipelago.
 Liberty Lines and Siremar operate daily ferry routes from Palermo to Ustica.
 There are usually 3-6 routes per day and the crossing takes 1.5 to 3 hours, depending on the operator.
 Ferries to Pantelleria (also known as the "Black Pearl of the Mediterranean") leave from Trapani.
 The ferry route to Pantelleria from Trapani can take 2 or 7.5 hours.